 Max 360c Review Video

-If you’d like to watch my Max 360c review video (half an hour long), here ya go.
+If you’d like to watch my Max 360c review video (half an hour long) from when the detector was first released, here ya go.
 If you’d prefer to read, continue on. 🙂

 Let’s start off this Max 360c review by talking about WiFi.

 WiFi: Escort Live & Automatic Updates

 The big new feature that Escort has introduced with the Max 360c is integrated WiFi.
 (The “c” stands for “connected” as in “connected car.”)
 If you have WiFi built into your car, your radar detector can connect to Escort Live without requiring your phone.

 Using WiFi, the Max 360c can also automatically update both its firmware and built-in red light camera database, something that’s not available over Bluetooth like with the original Max 360.
 To update your radar detector, you no longer have to bring the detector home, plug it into your computer, and run the update software.
 The Max 360c is now the first radar detector that’s able to keep itself updated for you automatically.

 I used this feature for a while solely with my home’s WiFi, but the experience became even better once I added a WiFi hotspot into my vehicle.